 Plus, I’m not a qualified teacher.
 People spend four years at university to qualify to become a teacher, and then there is continuous assessment of their teaching and further training.
 They are experts in their field.

 So when I found out that my old uni-mate, Amy, had set up an online tutoring business, an idea sprung to mind: Amy could teach the boys whilst we’re travelling?
 Amy is a fully qualified teacher with over ten years classroom experience in primary education.
 Through Tuition Up she offers one-to-one and small group tuition online.

-Not only will online learning take the pressure off us parents teaching the boys, but we can be confident that they will be covering what they need to cover, and in the right way.
-Moreover, it will hopefully give me time to catch up on a little work myself; or is that wishful thinking?
+Not only does online learning take the pressure off us parents teaching the boys, but we can be confident that they will be covering what they need to cover, and in the right way.
+Moreover, it hopefully give me time to catch up on a little work myself; or is that wishful thinking?

 What do you need for online schooling?

 Decent WIFI and a tablet or laptop.
 The boys each have an Amazon Kindle Fire.
 Plus pencil/pens and paper.

 From their tablet/laptop, Amy teaches via zoom.